eduardz1/MLPR-Project/report/report.typ

   #image("imgs/hist/histograms_0.svg")

   When looking at the first feature we can observe that the classes overlap almost completely.
-The `Genuine` label has higher variance than the `Fake` class but the mean is similar.
+The `Genuine` label has a higher variance than the `Fake` class but the mean is similar.
 Both classes exhibit one mode in the histogram but the `Fake` class has a higher peak.

   #image("imgs/hist/histograms_1.svg")